It’s All about the Cake

 There is, however, a trick to storytelling.
 There is a such thing as “too much cheesecake.”
 For example, in my clever story about college and cheesecake, I could’ve gone on and on about content that would, in the end, overload the story with unnecessary add-ons.
 I could’ve gone into catching the bus to class, stopping at the vending machine for a Snickers, holding my paper nervously in my hand as my professor walked over to look at it — too much, right?
 Yeah, my college professor thought so, too.

 The website ProseWorks goes into 10 useful tips on writing great blogs, but in the case of this particular post, their fourth tip is vital: get to the point.
 While your audience does appreciate you being more human, they don’t want to be drenched in it.
 “The blogosphere is full of rambling scribes who take ages to spit out what they are trying to say.
 Always think about that mouse next to readers’ screens.
 Don’t give them the chance to click away before you’ve got your point over.”
 If you spend too much time on the “once upon a time” of your tale, your audience is going to walk away without getting to the “happily ever after.”
+This is the type of knowledge that a unique content writing service puts into practice every day.

 So how does all of this work out?
 I find it best to start out with some sort of story that can make my audience feel like they’re right at home.
 It’s good to try and tell a story they can relate to, or at least a story that can make them smile and relax before I go into the “marketing” of “content marketing.”
 However, so you don’t lose the point of your story, it’s good to pepper it in from time to time in your writing.

+If you don’t have a unique writing content service to provide the content for you, it may help to get some practice advice.
 Let’s look at an example.
 The Skilled Scribe shared a post entitled, “5 Things I Learned about Writing from My Kids.”
 The first paragraph talks about the author’s two twin boys and the journey she’s gone through with them.
 This paragraph is kept relatively short, and then it ends with the kicker: “Surprisingly enough, they have taught me a lot about writing.”
 This makes the connection that the title teases at.
 After that, each lesson is broken down into 5 different sections.
 Each section tells a small story about the author and her two boys and the lesson she tries to teach them, then the next paragraph takes that lesson and applies it to writing.

 This way, the story of her children and the story of writing work off one another.